 A 30 minute lunch break will be offered midway.
 You can either brown bag a lunch, use our kitchen, or have food delivered.

-CLASS 1 is recommended for students interested in taking CLASS #2.
+CLASS 1 is recommended for students interested in taking CLASS #2 but it is NOT mandatory.
 The carving lessons for Class 2 will rotate (ie Lettering, Scrolls, Leaves etc.) See each class listing description for details.

 Carleen Weirauch apprenticed as a wood carver at Reed Bros.
 Furniture in Sebastopol in the `90s where she stayed on to carve furniture backs, headboards, chair rails etc. under the direction of Master carvers Duncan Reed, Jason Todd and Paul Hampton; all students of Alfred Durney.
 Alfred Durney was an apprentice of Charles Marshall Sayres, who led the Carmel, California School Of Woodcarving in the `20s that combined Spanish designs found in local monasteries with other European designs.